Xaleed/Pytorch/README.md

 yhat = linear_model(X_Test)
 criterion(yhat, Y_Test)
 ```
-Well, I think many questions come for beginners after going through these steps, for example, what is SGD, lr, epoch and ... ?
-For answered some of these questions, I start with the GD algorithm.
+Well, it is possible that some questions or ambiguities might be posed here, especially for beginners after going through these steps.
+For starters, what is SGD, lr, epoch and ... ?
+For answering some of these questions, I start with the GD algorithm.
 GD stands for Gradient Descent algorithm that is the common optimization algorithm in deep learning.
  ### Gradient Descent Algorithm
  Consider the followng optimization problem:
  ```math